David Helbock: Activities

+In 2025 Helbock released two albums - a live studio session recorded at the "Little Big Beat Studio" in Liechtenstein feat. his longterm trio "Random/Control" feat. the german singer Fola Dada and also his 7th album for ACT - "Faces of Night" in Duo with young austrian e-bassist & cellist Julia Hofer and guests like Lorenz Raab, Veronika Harcsa & Mahan Mirarab.

 In 2010 he released his "Personal Realbook", a compositional project, where he wrote one tune every day for a whole year, inspired by the Brazilian jazz legend Hermeto Pascoal.

-Hermeto also contributed a song to Helbock's CD "Think of Two" in 2014.
+Hermeto also contributed a song to Helbock's Album "Think of Two" in 2014.

 Awards

-Helbock is a prizewinner at the world-biggest Jazzpianosolo Competition in Montreux 2007 and 2010 and in addition also won the audience prize.
+Helbock is a prizewinner at the world-biggest Jazzpianosolo Competition in Montreux 2007 and 2010 and also won the audience prize.
 In 2011 he was awarded the Outstanding Artist Award of the government of Austria.